ahmadhany99/TTECDigital/docs/vanity_converter.md

 1. Overview:

-Given a phone number, this module attempts to transform it into one or more possible vanity number representations with respect to the standard phone keypad: it generates letter combinations that fit the given numeric input and then chooses the best ones according to some fixed criteria.
+Given a phone number, this module attempts to transform it into one or more possible vanity number representations using the standard phone keypad.
+It generates letter combinations that correspond to the numeric input and selects the best ones based on fixed criteria.

-As for now, it all works locally and could be tested as a standalone Python script.
-Future steps are definitely a Lambda-DynamoDB integration.
+Currently, everything works locally and can be tested as a standalone Python script.
+Future steps include integrating it with AWS Lambda and DynamoDB.

 2. How it works

-First, I did a phone keypad mapping for each digit to a set of possible letters.
-For example, 2 -> ABC.
-Second, this script is based on generating all possible letter combinations for a given phone number.
-Lastly, for now without a connection of aws I had to do the first n combinations labeled as the “best”.
-Upon connecting aws, i will use the english dictionary to prioritize valid words.
+First, I created a phone keypad mapping from each digit to its corresponding letters (e.g., 2 → ABC).
+The script then generates all possible letter combinations for a given phone number.

+Since AWS integration is not yet functional, the script currently returns the first n combinations labeled as the “best.”
+Once AWS is connected, I plan to use an English dictionary to prioritize combinations that form valid words.

 3. File Structure

-For now, I just have my script in vanity_numbers.py.
+At the moment, the script is contained in a single file: vanity_numbers.py.

 4. How to run the code

-For now, just “python vanity_numbers.py”
+Simply run the script using: python vanity_numbers.py

 5. Implementation notes

-Pick_best is just a placeholder but in the future it should match words in an English dictionary .
-I use "itertools".product to generate combinations.
+The pick_best() function is currently semi-functional, as it depends on AWS connectivity for full functionality.
+I use itertools.product to generate the combinations.

 6. Challenges so far

-Aws connection is hard due to my bank blocking aws payment so i cant connect to aws yet.
+The main issue has been connecting to AWS.
+My bank is blocking payments to AWS, so my account setup hasn’t been completed yet.

 7. Next steps

-Connect Aws.
+Resolve AWS account/payment issue

-Integrate my code with aws lambda function
+Integrate code with an AWS Lambda function

-Store results in dynamoDB
+Store results in DynamoDB

-Make the lambda callable from amazon connect flow Improve pick_best() with real word detection
+Make the Lambda function callable from an Amazon Connect flow

+Enhance pick_best() with real-word detection using an English dictionary